 This course allows students to investigate the utilization and management of computer resources at a more advanced level, with greater emphasis on capitalizing organizational opportunities.
 Selected topics may include electronic commerce, advanced website management, and network administration.
-Prerequisites: IT 210 or permission of instructor.
+Prerequisites: 200 level IT course, Junior status, or permission of instructor.

-IT 330 Web Programming and Design
+IT 330 Web Programming and Design 3 Semester Hours

 This course provides students the opportunity to explore the languages and tools used in the evolving world of Internet and World Wide Web Programming.
 Principles of control structures, object-based programming and various markup languages (HTML, XHTML) and scripting languages (JavaScript) as well as other emerging languages will be included.
 This course examines the architecture of web systems, the attributes of a good web site, and tools for web site enhancement: multimedia, video streaming, creative linking, and action graphics.
-Prerequisites: fulfillment of computer competency, junior status, or permission of the instructor.
+Prerequisites: 200 level IT course; Junior standing, or permission of instructor.